fmatthew5876/stdcxx-ascii/proposal/draft.md

 * Thank you to everyone one the std-proposals forum.
 * Special thanks to Thiago Macieira for pointing out the issues related to `wchar_t`.
-* Thank you to Melissa Mears for proof reading this paper.
+* Thank you to Melissa Mears for proofreading this paper.

 References